Rally Australia: History

-The FIA World Rally Championship first came to Australia hosted in the state capital of Perth, Western Australia.
+The FIA World Rally Championship first came to Australia hosted in Perth, the state capital of Western Australia.
 Initially a super-special stage was run at Richmond Raceway near Fremantle with the service park at Langley Park on the Swan River.
 Competitors pushed as hard as they could on the world-famous jumps in the Bannister Forest, the super-special stage Langley Park and later the Gloucester Park Super Special stage.

 It was praised for its unique road surface, consisting of tiny, smooth round stones that had the effect of driving on ball bearings.
 Rally Australia was voted "Rally of the Year" in 1995, 1999 and 2000 by the WRC teams.

 The 2006 rally held on 26 to 29 October was the final one staged in Western Australia.
 It was cancelled by the holders of the rally contract, the Western Australia Tourism Commission after the then ruling Australian Labor Party decided to withdraw funding, despite widespread support for the rally, the largest annual international event held in Perth, to continue.

 After missing a year from the 2007 WRC calendar, Rally Australia was to have a new home from 2008, based on the Gold Coast, Queensland on the east coast of Australia.
 However without planning approval from the Queensland state government to construct the proposed I-METT facility to headquarter the rally, the event was on hiatus.

 Rally Australia's return was announced for September 2009, with the event to be based out of Kingscliff in northern New South Wales.
 The event will alternate year to year with the Rally New Zealand for a place on the World Rally Championship.
 The NSW state government designated the rally a major event, citing the huge impact of the event upon the economy of the region.
 The location for the event, planned to run there every second year until roughly 2020, was agreed upon between Rally Australia directors, local mayors and representatives from Events NSW, a state government tourism body.

 The 2019 event was cancelled due to bushfires.